ExpHP/dotfiles/notes/notes.md

     python -m ensurepip

-#------------   Update 2017-01-21
+## Update 2018-01-21

-Building python on systems with custom install locations is now a bit trickier than before.
+Building python on systems with custom install locations is now a bit trickier than before now that cpython no longer bundles libffi as of 3.7.

-## Symptoms
+### Symptoms

 `make` appears to succeed, but `make install` fails while trying to install pip: